-Diagnostic and treatment sources ( You pay Diagnostic and treatment services (continued) High Option Standard Option Professional services of physicians PPO: 15% of the Plan PPO: 20% of the Plan During a hospital stay allowance allowance In a skilled nursing facility Non-PPO: 35% of the Plan Non-PPO: 45% of the Plan Emergency room physician care allowance and any difference between our allowance and the billed amount allowance and any difference between our allowance and the billed amount Telehealth Services Telehealth services are available exclusively through Teladoc®.
-You can receive treatment from board-certified doctors for your non-emergency conditions such as the flu, strep throat, eye infections, bronchitis, and much more.
+Benefit Description You Pay Diagnostic and treatment services (cont.)
+High Option Standard Option Professional services of physicians PPO: 15% of the Plan PPO: 20% of the Plan During a hospital stay allowance allowance In a skilled nursing facility Non-PPO: 35% of the Plan Non-PPO: 45% of the Plan Emergency room physician care allowance and any difference between our allowance and the billed amount allowance and any difference between our allowance and the billed amount Telehealth Services High Option Standard Option Telehealth services are available exclusively through Teladoc $^{\circledR}$.
+PPO: Nothing (No deductible) for the first 2 visits per calendar PPO: Nothing (No deductible) for the first 2 visits per calendar You can receive treatment from board-certified doctors for your non-emergency conditions such as the flu, strep throat, eye infections, bronchitis, and much more.
 Covered services include visits through the web or your mobile device to obtain a consultation, diagnosis and prescriptions (when appropriate).
-The service is available 24 hours a day, 7 days a week.
-Note: Telehealth services are available in most states, but some states do not allow telehealth or prescriptions per state regulations.
+The service is available 24 hours a day, 7 days a week. year for any covered telehealth service; \$10 copayment per telehealth service beginning with the 3rd visit (No deductible) Non-PPO: No benefit year for any covered telehealth service; \$15 copayment per telehealth service beginning with the 3rd visit (No deductible) Non-PPO: No benefit Note: Telehealth services are available in most states, but some states do not allow telehealth or prescriptions per state regulations.
 For a current list, visit www.Teladoc.com .
-PPO: \$10 copayment per telehealth service (No deductible) Non-PPO: No benefit PPO: \$15 copayment per telehealth service (No deductible) Non-PPO: No benefit Refer to Section 5(h) Wellness and other special features for additional information.
-Lab, X-ray and other diagnostic tests Tests and their interpretations, such as: • Blood tests PPO: 15% of the Plan allowance (No deductible) PPO: 20% of the Plan allowance Urinalysis Non-routine pap tests Pathology Non-PPO: 35% of the Plan allowance and any difference between our allowance and the billed amount Non-PPO: 45% of the Plan allowance and any difference between our allowance and the billed amount X-rays Non-routine Mammograms Ultrasound Electrocardiogram and EEG CT/CAT; MRI; MRA; NC; PET Note: If your PPO provider uses a Non-PPO lab or radiologist, we will pay Non-PPO benefits for any lab and X-ray charges.
-Note: If your PPO provider uses a Non-PPO lab or radiologist, we will pay Non-PPO benefits for any lab and X-ray charges.
-Note: Prior authorization for these high-tech radiology procedures is required.
+Refer to Section 5(h) Wellness and other special features for additional information.
+Lab, X-ray and other diagnostic tests High Option Standard Option Tests and their interpretations, such as: PPO:15% of the Plan allowance PPO: 20% of the Plan Blood tests (No deductible) allowance • Urinalysis Non-PPO: 35% of the Plan Non-PPO: 45% of the Plan allowance and any difference Non-routine Pap tests allowance and any difference between our allowance and the between our allowance and the billed amount • Pathology billed amount • X-rays Note: If your PPO provider uses If your PPO provider uses a Non-routine mammograms a non-PPO lab or radiologist, 1 2 • Ultrasound we will pay non-PPO benefits for any lab and X-ray charges.
+Electrocardiogram and EEG CT/CAT, MDL MDA, MC, DET for any two and it tay onargos. any nao ana 11 ray enarges. • CT/CAT; MRI; MRA; NC; PET Note: Prior authorization for these high-tech radiology procedures is required.
 Contact Cigna/CareAllies at 800-887-9735 before scheduling the procedure.
 See Radiology/Imaging procedures under You need prior Plan approval for certain services on page 18.
-Medically necessary specialized diagnostic genetic testing and counseling when required to diagnose or treat an existing medical condition Note: Prior authorization is required.
+Medically necessary specialized diagnostic genetic testing and counseling when required to diagnose or treat an existing medical condition.
+Note: Prior authorization is required.
 See You need prior Plan approval for certain services on page 17.